PatrickFC17/PatrickFC17/README.md

 - Hi, my name is Patrick Ferreira Carvalho.
 - I'm 16 years old.
 - I currently live in Almenara/MG in Brazil.
-- I study at IFNMG campus Almenara and i'm cursing Computing.
+- I study at IFNMG campus Almenara and i'm studying Computer Science.
 I learned C leanguage and now i'm studying C++ and Java.
 - I hope to became an Developer graduated in System Analysis and Development and post graduated in Computer Engineering.
+- You can contact me from the folowing e-mail: patrick651265@gmail.com.

 <!---